OpenQuantumComputing/quantumreservoirpy/README.md

 states = res.run(timeseries)
 ```

 The above code will embed the one-dimensional `timeseries` into a higher dimensional space using a quantum circuit.
 However, the exact nature of this embedding depends strongly on what you write as `INIT`.
-The rest of this README is dedicated to the creation of `QReservoir`s.
-## Simple Layers
+## Layers
+### Simple
 `QReservoir` has two main arguments: `qubits`, which specify the number of qubits the circuit should use, and `layers`, which is described below.
 The rest of the arguments are explained later.

 Some layers are more intuitive than others.
 Below, for exdample, are three layers which correspond to some of `qiskit`'s own operations.